openstack/cinder-specs/specs/juno/volume-replication.rst

 * Replication should be transparent to the end-user, failover, failback and test will be executed by the cloud admin.
-  However, to test that the application is working, the end-user may be involved, as he will be required to verify that his application is working with the volume replica.
+  However, to test that the application is working, the end-user may be involved, as they will be required to verify that his application is working with the volume replica.

 * The storage admin will provide the setup and configuration to enable the